Jab Jab Phool Khile: Production

 Brij Katyal's script was turned down by three top producers, including Sholay (1975) creator G. P. Sippy.
 However, director Suraj Prakash felt it was a beautiful story and accepted it.
 It went on to become his greatest hit and was his first colour film.

 To prepare for his role as Raja, Shashi Kapoor spend days with the boatmen in Jammu and Kashmir to study their lifestyle.
 Sometimes, he would have meals with them.
 The climax, where Raja pulls Rita into the train, was shot at the Bombay Central station.
 Suraj Prakash gave explicit instructions on how and when to pull Nanda into the train.
 Kapoor followed those directions so well that there were only a few feet left for the platform to end when he pulled her in.
 Prakash claims the incident was so hair-raising that he'd shut his eyes, convinced that Nanda's end had come.
-The jeep of Chittajit Mohan Dhar (former M.P., industrialist, scientist and cousin of CDSI director, Manojit Mohan Dhar) was featured in the film and he played a vital role in the production.
+The jeep of Chittajit Mohan Dhar (former M.P., industrialist, founder of Perfect Chemical Industries, scientist and cousin of CDRI director, Manojit Mohan Dhar) was featured in the film and he played a vital role in the production.